 Economic evaluations of any preoperative, perioperative or postoperative intervention within the joint replacement enhanced recovery pathway were included, in addition to studies considering enhanced recovery pathways as a whole.
 Interventions had to be those that form part of the usual pathway of care (with or without enhanced recovery) for joint replacement.
 We included model-based evaluation and randomised controlled trials/cohort-based economic evaluation and restricted the analysis to cost-utility analyses (ie, reporting costs per QALY gained) as these are the preferred approach to inform decisions81.

 The search strategy and inclusion/exclusion criteria were piloted by two reviewers.
 For the latter, the search was run and inclusion/exclusion criteria were applied to 10% of the search results to check consistency between reviewers.
 Studies were then independently screened based on their titles and abstracts by three reviewers.
 ENDNOTE X7, Thomson Reuters, was used to manage the references.
 Full texts were obtained for studies chosen for inclusion by any reviewer.
 As an amendment to the protocol, evaluations of thromboprophylaxis were excluded at the full-text stage due to a recent comprehensive systematic review in this area79.
-Data extraction was performed by three reviewers, with disagreements resolved by a fourth reviewer, using a standardised form (presented in Appendix 9).
+Data extraction was performed by three reviewers, with disagreements resolved by a fourth reviewer, using a standardised form (presented in Report Supplementary Material File 8).

 The quality of reporting and risk of bias of the economic evaluations was assessed using the Consensus on Health Economic Criteria (CHEC) list82, the International Society for Pharmacoeconomics and Outcomes Research (ISPOR) questionnaire for modelling studies83, and the Assessment of the Validation Status of Health-Economic decision models tool (AdViSHE)84.
 Items in the checklists were marked as Yes, No, Unknown or Not Applicable for each study, and a final assessment of the risk of bias was made by the reviewer.
 We added the Cochrane Collaboration’s tool85 to the original protocol to assess risk of bias in trial-based studies, referring to the original reports of trial outcomes where necessary.